Becoming a Bioscientist

 In this module you will develop an understanding of the structure of the nervous system, including the main types of cells and the transmission of signals within neuronal networks.
-You will look at the process of synpatic transmittion, including both electrical and chemical synapses.
-You will examine the different types of neurotransmitters and receptors and the mechanism of intracellular signalling, considering the role of second messenager signalling pathways.
+You will look at the process of synaptic transmission, including both electrical and chemical synapses.
+You will examine the different types of neurotransmitters and receptors and the mechanism of intracellular signaling, considering the role of second messenger signaling pathways.
 You will also enhance your practical skills, such as isolating and characterising synaptosomes and using these for the study of transmitter metabolism.

 Physical Biochemistry for Life Scientists